-King Leopold II of Belgium established the Congo Free State in the wake of the Berlin Conference (1884–85), with the tacit support of the great powers, declaring his commitment to the moral and material improvement of the Congolese through free trade and Christian conversion.
+King Leopold II of Belgium established the Congo Free State in the wake of the Berlin Conference (1884–5), with the tacit support of the great powers, declaring his commitment to the moral and material improvement of the Congolese through free trade and Christian conversion.
 Initially, the state’s main task was to subjugate both the Congolese and Zanzibari slave traders, who dominated much of the upper river.
-Reports of “new slaveries” and atrocities perpetrated by the state itself began to circulate publicly in Britain after the mid-1890s, first in missionary and humanitarian circles, then through The Times and other newspapers.
-Protestant missionaries became increasingly vocal in their criticism of the state as its brutalities inhibited their evangelical work and after the state proved reluctant to authorize more Protestant mission stations, while it permitted Catholic missions to expand.
-After the publication of a scathing British consular report on the Congo Free State in 1904, a coalition of missionaries, humanitarians, and merchants formed the Congo Reform Association (C.R.A.), under the leadership of Morel, then known as an advocate of commercial development in west and central Africa.
-The C.R.A. lobbied the British government to exert diplomatic pressure on Leopold to reform his regime.
-Morel, the C.R.A.’s secretary and main publicist, argued that the welfare of the Congolese depended upon respecting the “elementary rights of humanity,” and particularly rights to land and the fruits of one’s own labor that would enable the Congolese and Europeans to benefit mutually in the imperial economy.
+Reports of “new slaveries” and atrocities perpetrated by the state itself began to circulate publicly in Britain after the mid-1890s, first in missionary and humanitarian circles, then through the Times and other newspapers.
+Protestant missionaries became increasingly vocal in their criticism of the state as its brutalities inhibited their evangelical work and after the state proved reluctant to authorize more Protestant mission stations while it permitted Catholic missions to expand.
+After the publication of a scathing British consular report on the Congo Free State in 1904, a coalition of missionaries, humanitarians, and merchants formed the Congo Reform Association (CRA), under the leadership of Morel, then known as an advocate of commercial development in west and central Africa.
+The CRA lobbied the British government to exert diplomatic pressure on Leopold to reform his regime.
+Morel, the CRA’s secretary and main publicist, argued that the welfare of the Congolese depended upon respecting the “elementary rights of humanity,” and particularly rights to land and the fruits of one’s own labor that would enable the Congolese and Europeans to benefit mutually in the imperial economy.
 Morel employed standard pressure-group tactics, publishing articles and lobbying members of parliament.
-These tactics initially failed, and by 1905 the C.R.A. was on the brink of collapse.
+These tactics initially failed, and by 1905 the CRA was on the brink of collapse.
 The campaign was then revived by two married missionaries, the Reverend John and Alice Harris, brethren of the Congo Balolo Mission, who returned to England after working in the Congo for most of the previous seven years.
-The Harrises reached out to British nonconformist churches, which exercised significant political power at this time, and developed a nationwide series of lantern slide lectures and a network of C.R.A. auxiliaries that established a solid base of public support for the organization and stabilized its finances.
+The Harrises reached out to British nonconformist churches, which exercised significant political power at this time, and developed a nationwide series of lantern-slide lectures and a network of CRA auxiliaries that established a solid base of public support for the organization and stabilized its finances.
 At the center of the campaign, in lantern lectures and numerous publications, was the photographic image of atrocity.